pasandissanayake/model-reconstruction-using-counterfactuals/README.md

 ```

 ### Visualizing results
 The experiments generate files containing the queries, models and statistics.
 To visualize the results, use the Jupyter Notebook `visualize.ipynb`.
+The directory [results](results) provides some results that are included in the paper.

 ## Acknowledgement
 Our code uses the codebase from the paper *"Black, E., Wang, Z., Fredrikson, M., & Datta, A., Consistent Counterfactuals for Deep Models, ICLR 2021"* from [https://github.com/zifanw/consistency](https://github.com/zifanw/consistency).